JuliaPhylo/PhyloNetworks.jl/docs/src/man/snaq_plot.md

 ## choosing the number of hybridizations

-Each network has a `loglik` attribute, which is its pseudo deviance: twice the negative log-likelihood up to a constant (the constant is such that the score is 0 if the network fits the data perfectly).
+Each network has a `loglik` attribute, which is its pseudo deviance: a multiple of the negative log-likelihood up to a constant (the constant is such that the score is 0 if the network fits the data perfectly).
 The lower the better.
 We can plot these scores across hybrid values:
 ```@example snaqplot